kroshu/kuka_drivers/doc/wiki/3_Sunrise_FRI.md

 #### Controller side

 - Upload the robot application under `robot_application/src` to the controller using Sunrise Workbench.
-The driver only supports Sunsrise 1.X.
+The driver only supports Sunrise 1.X.

 ### Configuration